 Can I renew my Swiss residence permit while on Swiss unemployment insurance?

-Swiss residents that hold a settlement or C-permit are allowed to renew their residence permit while receiving Swiss unemployment insurance.
+Swiss residents who hold a settlement or C-permit are allowed to renew their residence permit while receiving Swiss unemployment insurance.

-EU, EFTA and UK citizens that have a B-permit can renew their residence permit while claiming the benefit, but the length of the permit is reduced to one year.
-Theoretically, EU, EFTA and United Kingdom citizens can also renew L-permits while receiving unemployment insurance, but this will probably only lead to the permit being extended to the date when their unemployment insurance runs out.
+EU and EFTA citizens who have a B-permit can renew their residence permit while claiming the benefit, but the length of the permit is reduced to one year.
+Theoretically, EU and EFTA citizens can also renew L-permits while receiving unemployment insurance, but this will probably only lead to the permit being extended to the date when their unemployment insurance runs out.

 Unfortunately, non-EU or EFTA citizens cannot renew B- or L-permits without employment and therefore cannot reapply without a job.
 You can apply for Swiss citizenship if you meet the eligibility criteria.